dvespasiani/Archaic_introgression_in_PNG/README.md

 Davide Vespasiani dvespasiani@student.unimelb.edu.au

 ## Repository content
-This repo contains (among the others) all scripts used to perform the analyses
+This repo contains all scripts used to perform the analyses (See ./code/R_scripts)

 ## Manuscript
 Detailed description of the work and results is available at: